Setting Up API Discovery

 drop-down menu. -

-Based on your selected code base, add the required integration information (i.e. API key/username + password)
+Based on your selected code base, you will need to add the required integration information (i.e. API key/username + password) to the Console.
+You can obtain integration information for your code base as described in one of the options shown below.

 -